mike-plummer/service-schemas/README.md

     b.
 Make an update to the Kotlin files under the `kotlin-schema` project.
 Add a field to the DTOs or a new package-level function to Utilities.kt
     c.
 Re-run `npm start` and load webapp - your new change should automatically appear in the schemas
 8. To quit type `ctrl-c`

+##Licensing
+This code is provided under the terms of the MIT license: basically you're free to do whatever you want with it, but no guarantees are made to its validity, stability, or safety.
+All works referenced by or utilized by this project are the property of their respective copyright holders and retain licensing that may be more restrictive.